mathiasertl/django-ca/docs/source/settings.rst

-If you use the full django-ca project (e.g. if you :doc:`install from source </quickstart_from_source>`, or use :doc:`Docker </docker>` or :doc:`docker-compose </quickstart_docker_compose>`), do *not* update the :file:`settings.py` file included with django-ca. Instead, use YAML files that django-ca loads (in alphabetical order) from a preconfigured directory.
-Please see the respective installation instructions for how to override settings.
+If you use the full django-ca project (e.g. if you :doc:`install from source </quickstart_from_source>`, or use :doc:`Docker </docker>` or :doc:`docker-compose </quickstart_docker_compose>`), do *not* update the :file:`settings.py` file included with django-ca. Instead, use `YAML <https://en.wikipedia.org/wiki/YAML>`_ files that django-ca loads (in alphabetical order) from a preconfigured directory.
+Please see the respective installation instructions for how to override settings, and see :ref:`settings-yaml-configuration` for format instructions.

 The django-ca project also lets you override simple string-like settings via environment variables.
 The environment variable name is the same as the setting but prefixed with ``DJANGO_CA_``.
 For example to set the